playscrbot/Resume-Quest/README.md

 - Throttled **audio playback**
 - **Efficient rendering** – only redraw when needed
 - **Region-based drawing** – render only what’s visible

 ---

+## 🏆 The Unfair Advantage

+This game is designed to be stress-free.
+Imagine a world where you're a god.
+That is how it is:

+✅ No time limits
+✅ No enemies to fight
+✅ No game over screens
+✅ Truly Infinite lives
+✅ Play at your own pace

+---